Tracy-miranja/sql/README.md

 # 📖 MIRANJA TRACY <a name="about-project"></a>

-**MIRANJA TRACY SQL** This repository includes files with plain SQL that can be used to recreate a database:
+**MIRANJA TRACY SQL** This repository includes files with SQL that can i have  used to recreate a database:

 ## 🛠 Built With <a name="built-with"></a>